 - P/E: 18.95

 - Chowder Score: Members Only

 - Revenue Growth: Members Only

 Revenue Growth & Market Exposure

-Shaw Communications has a stable dividend profile and pays monthly dividends and has grown its dividend by more than 7% CAGR over the last decade.
+Shaw Communications has a stable dividend profile and pays monthly dividends and has grown its dividend at a rate of 4.7% CAGR over the last decade.
 The company declared a monthly dividend of $0.09875, which translates to roughly $1.19 per share on an annualized basis.
 Shaw last raised its dividend by more than 7.7% in 2015.
-The company has not raised its payout in the past few years owing to huge capital outlay on network improvement and wireless network expansion, which once fully deployed should drive dividend growth in the future.
+The company has not raised its payout in the past few years owing to a huge capital outlay on network improvement and wireless network expansion, which once fully deployed should drive dividend growth in the future.
 It has an impressive dividend yield of 5.4% and a payout ratio of 87%, currently.
 The company had implemented a new NCIB program to repurchase up to 25 million Class B shares but has now suspended its additional share repurchases under its NCIB as a result of the COVID outbreak.

 DISCLOSURE: Please note that I may have a position in one or many of the holdings listed.
 For a complete list of my holdings, please see my Dividend Portfolio.